 So, if you want to make your visit to Sleepy Hollow extra special, guests at the Castle can enjoy marble bathrooms, four-poster beds, wood-burning fireplaces and even turret alcoves.
 And it should be mentioned that the views from this place are gorgeous!

-There’s also a pool (of course), continental breakfasts in the Great Hall (with stunning wood-panelled ceiling) and flat screen TVs in every room.
+There’s also a pool (of course), continental breakfasts in the Great Hall (with the stunning wood-paneled ceiling) and flat screen TVs in every room.
 You’ll also be just 10 minutes drive from pretty much everything you might want to visit as you check out all of the best things to do in Tarrytown NY.